 A Powerline device can only communicate with other Powerline devices that use the same Private Network Name.
-The Private Network Name can be changed manually using the Powerline Utility software on a computer with a Windows operating system (downloadable off the NetComm website).
+The Private Network Name can be changed manually using the Powerline Utility software on a computer with a Windows operating system.
 When you use the software, you have to manually type the Private Network Name for the device.
-Another way to change the Private Network Name is to use the Simple Connect button.
-Simple Connect automatically creates an encrypted Private Network Name.
+Another way to change the Private Network Name is to use the Simple Connect 🗘 button.
+Simple Connect 🗘 automatically creates an encrypted Private Network Name.
 It can also be used to reset the Private Network Name or to add a device into an existing Powerline network.

-Note: Powerline devices from the Twin Pack are already configured to use a common Private Network Name unique for that pair and are ready to use.
+Powerline devices from the Twin Pack are already configured to use a common Private Network Name unique for that pair and are ready to use.
+The Powerline from a Single Pack, on the other hand, uses a random Private Network Name.
+You still need to change its Private Network Name to allow it to communicate with an existing

-When a Powerline Adapter communicates with another device, the Powerline Activity LED color will give you an idea about the connection rate: red means below 30 Mbps; amber means 30 to 80 Mbps; and green means more than 80 Mbps.
+When a Powerline communicates with another device, the Powerline Activity LED color will give you an idea about the connection rate: red means below 40 Mbps; amber means 40 to 105 Mbps; and green means more than 105 Mbps.